Dealing with Death on Our Path of Creating

 Understand that In the Non-living World, Destruction Is the Equivalent of Death

 There is a kind of Death even outside the realm of life.
 Non-living but still dynamic systems, like tornadoes, have a “birth, life, growth, old age, and death.”
-Only we call them “forming, growing, being active, peaking, losing strength, and dissipating or collapsing.”
+Only we usually call those things “forming, growing, being active, peaking, losing strength, and dissipating or collapsing.”

 Destruction (including slow collapse) is the death of non-living things.
 Destruction can be caused by a sudden (and possibly agented) event, or by the slower decay of Entropy.
-(See our Essay, How G>O>D> Works – Concepts from Physics.)
+(See our forthcoming Essay, Concepts from Physics.)